C-Band Phase II Countdown

 Such a transition requires a “dual illumination” period, during which the same programming is simultaneously downlinked over the original frequency and/or satellite and over the new frequency and/or satellite so that the receiving earth station can continue receiving transmissions from the original frequency/satellite until it retunes or repoints the antenna to receive on the new frequency or satellite.

-While Intelsat had begun some filtering of earth stations for which services had transitioned above 4000 MHz earlier, the majority of our Phase II filtering will be executed between September 2022 and August 2023.
-Intelsat and our vendor partners will begin conducting additional outreach in Q1 2022 and expect to start scheduling filter installations in August 2022.
+Intelsat is nearly complete with Phase II filtering.
+For those earth stations remaining, Intelsat and our vendor partners will be reaching out to schedule filter installations.
 Given the volume of earth station antennas requiring filters and the compressed schedule under which the work must be completed, Intelsat has very limited flexibility to accommodate special scheduling requests.
 We ask that you please be responsive to our vendor partners’ scheduling requests.
 We will attempt to contact you at least 3 times over a 2-week period to schedule the filter installations.
 Earth stations that are unresponsive or uncooperative risk escalation to the FCC.

 During the scheduling calls, we will verify site and antenna information and coordinate the date(s) on which filter installation will be performed.
 The information gathered will include: